mxagar/satellite_image_water_vectorizer/README.md

 ### Objective 4: Identify Lake Polygons

-We have a series of polygons that represent candidate water bodies; the goal is to select the polygons which contain or are closest to the target points provided in the challenge; then, the filtered polygons are tagged with the point id.
+After accomplishing the previous objective, we have a series of polygons that represent candidate water bodies; now, the goal is to select the polygons which contain or are closest to the target points provided in the challenge.
+Then, the filtered polygons are tagged with the point id.

+Scene 1 yields good results; Scene 2 has small polygons close to the target points, but these are not probably lakes/water bodies.

-The following steps are taken:
+The following steps are taken to id the polygons:

-- Filter the water body polygons: take the ones which contain or are closest to the target points.
+- Filter the water body polygons: take the ones which contain or are closest to the target points using built-in `contains()` and `distance()` methods from GeoPandas.
-- Assemble GeoDataFrame and save it to disk.
+- Assemble GeoDataFrame and save it to disk as a GeoJSON.
 - Plot the final result: masked raster + select water polygons + original target points

 Scene 1 - Identified lake polygons: